 School Finder website - Gov UK

-Children must enter primary school in the academic year they become five years old, so you will need to submit a completed application form a full academic year before they turn five to make sure your child can get a school place.
+Children must enter primary school in the academic year they become five years old.
+You will need to complete an application form one full academic year before your child becomes five to make sure your child gets a school place.

 How and when to apply